Zettelkasten-Method/zettelkasten.de/content/the-archive/help/plugins/index.md

 The prompt's buttons are labeled "Submit" to confirm the input and send the result to your plug-ins JavaScript, and "Cancel" to dismiss the dialog and return `undefined` to JavaScript.

-If the user hits the `Cancel` button or confirms with an empty text field, but you require non-empty input, you can abort script execution with an error:
+If the user hits the `Cancel` button or confirms with an empty text field, but you require non-empty input, you can abort script execution:

 ```js
 if (filename === undefined || filename.trim() === "") {